 - 1. All Panel members shall reapply for placement on the Panel on a staggered, rotating, 3-year basis.
 For members of the Washington State Bar Association, the Panel member's term shall coincide with the Panel members' continuing legal education reporting requirements to the Washington State Bar Association.
 Other Panel members, Appellate, and Capital Panel members who are not members of the Washington Bar must establish that they meet the CLE requirements of the Bar or Bars to which they belong.
 Any mandatory training for continued membership on the Panel must be reported at the time of reapplication. - 2.
 The Court will notify CJA Panel members, within 3 months prior to the expiration of their current terms, of the need to apply for reappointment to the CJA Panel, and will set forth the procedures and deadlines for reapplying. - 3.
-In considering the re-appointment of CJA Panel members, the CJA Panel Committee may:

-- a. solicit input from the legal community and the Court concerning the quality of representation provided by attorneys seeking reappointment; - b. request a personal interview with the CJA Panel member; and - c. consider the number of cases the CJA Panel member accepted and declined during the review period, the member's participation in training opportunities and compliance with continuing legal education requirements, whether the member continues to meet this Plan's technology and facilities requirements, whether the member has been the subject of any complaints, whether the member has complied with CJA funding authorization and billing procedures and requirements, and whether the member continues to meet the prerequisites and obligations of CJA Panel members or applicants as set forth in this Plan. - 4.
+In considering the re-appointment of CJA Panel members, the CJA Panel Committee may: - solicit input from the legal community and the Court concerning the quality of representation provided by attorneys seeking reappointment; - b. request a personal interview with the CJA Panel member; and - c. consider the number of cases the CJA Panel member accepted and declined during the review period, the member's participation in training opportunities, whether the member continues to meet this Plan's technology and facilities requirements, whether the member has been the subject of any complaints, and whether the member continues to meet the prerequisites and obligations of CJA Panel members or applicants as set forth in this Plan. - 4.
 If the CJA Panel Committee is considering the denial of an application for re-appointment of an existing Panel member, the CJA Panel Committee will notify the Panel member and the Court and provide to the Panel member an opportunity to respond in writing.
 The Court, in its discretion, may provide an opportunity for the Panel member to appear before the Court concerning the denial of the member's reapplication. - 5.
 Renewed Panel membership is not guaranteed.
 The CJA Committee reserves the right to deny renewal for reasons other than poor performance.
-The reasons for non-renewal include but are not limited to 1) decreasing the number of Panel members to provide the existing Panel members with a sufficient number of cases to maintain proficiency; and 2) opening up spaces for new attorneys on the Panel in order to create a diversified and vibrant Panel membership.
+The reasons for non-renewal include but are not limited to 1) decreasing the number of Panel members to provide the existing Panel members with a sufficient number of cases to maintain proficiency; and

+2) opening up spaces for new attorneys on the Panel in order to create a diversified and vibrant Panel membership.